convincedcoder/convincedcoder.github.io-source/_posts/2019-02-02-Code-review-collaboration-workflows.md

 title: Code review and collaboration workflows
 tags: general
 toc: true
+new_url: /processes-techniques/code-review-collaboration/
+new_title: Code review and collaboration workflows
 ---

 When writing code alone, it is sometimes easy to make mistakes or forget to take something into account.
 Therefore, the quality of your code as a team can greatly improve if developers collaborate on writing code.
 This post talks about some ways to handle code review and collaboration when writing code in a team.